UoY-RoboStar/robochart-ann-components/README.md

 # RoboChart ANN Components

-The `Metamodel+WFConditions` directory contains a modelling project, `ANNComponents`, that presents the RoboChart metamodel with ANN components integrated, and the well-formedness conditions of the ANN components formalised in Z.
+The `Metamodel+WFConditions` directory contains a modelling project, `ANNComponents`, that presents the RoboChart metamodel with ANN (artificial neural network) components integrated, and the well-formedness conditions of the ANN components formalised in Z.

 The `Segway_Case_Study` directory contains files relevant to the Segway case study.
 It contains:
  - A `RoboChart` directory, that contains a RoboChart project `SegwayComparison` containinng all four versions of the Segway RoboChart model,